 “Musicians are all selfish to an extent anyways, so why not?
 Trying to make my vision of what Via Mardot is and could be,” she reasoned, “is what excites me.”

 So far, the band has played a couple of shows and stages an official EP-release concert at 8 p.m.
 Saturday (Feb.
 29) in Lansing at The Robin Theatre, 1105 S. Washington Ave.
 Tickets are $15 advance, $20 day of show ($10 students); get details online here.

 The band’s self-titled, five-track debut EP was recorded on the east side of the state in Schreiber’s home studio.

 As Mardot puts it, this was a project started the right way with “a clear idea of what I wanted to accomplish.
 I thought it was time to take the very things that inspire me and be that in my own way.”

 The 23-year-old singer and multi-instrumentalist insisted Olivia & The Aquatic Troupe is still together and performing, though it’s unclear when they might release any new music.

-Mainville, who has stepped down from her work at Holland’s Park Theatre where she long hosted an open-mic night, noted that she’s now spending “as much time in Detroit as I do on the west side of the state” with plans for staying in Nashville in April.
+Formerly with Holland’s Park Theatre where she long hosted an open-mic night, she’s now spending “as much time in Detroit as I do on the west side of the state” with plans for staying in Nashville in April.

 LISTEN: “Stand,” Via Mardot